 - Witness statements: £800 – £1600 plus VAT per statement

 - Considering and preparing schedules of loss: £400 – £800 plus VAT

 - Attendance at hearings or tribunals to assist Counsel (if requested): £400 – £750 plus VAT per day

 - Settlement paperwork (either as a COT3 with ACAS or independently): £400 – £800 plus VAT

-If it is in your best interests, we will suggest working with a specialist barrister to present your case at a Tribunal.
+If it is in your best interests, we will suggest working with a specialist barrister to present your case at an Employment Tribunal.
 We may also ask a barrister to review claims, responses and witness statements if thought necessary.
-A barrister’s fees vary significantly according to experience, but can often be a very cost effective way of dealing with a claim.
+A barrister’s fees vary significantly according to experience, but a direct instruction can often be a very cost effective way of dealing with a claim.
 Both the selection of a suitable barrister and their fees will be agreed with you in advance.
 From past experience, fees for a barrister could be anywhere from £750 – £3000 plus VAT for the initial instruction (including attendance on the first day of a hearing), with additional fees of £750 – £2000 per day if a hearing takes longer.

 Costs are always kept under review and updates provided to you as the matter progresses.
-Litigation is expensive, and time consuming: where possible and appropriate a negotiated settlement should always be explored.

 The above stages and factors are only indications, and cannot be a complete list: the work required will vary dependant on the facts of each specific case.
 Equally, the time to resolve a claim will vary: ACAS early conciliation may take from one to six weeks to complete, and if a claim proceeds the date scheduled for a full hearing could be 6- 12 months in the future.
 We would keep you updated on likely timescales as your claim progresses.